Neurojedi/Neurojedi.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-Welcome to Machine Learning Hero-to-Zero.
 In this repository, you will find Jupyter notebooks that introduce machine learning algorithms by combining mathematical aspects behind the algorithms and practices.
 Currently, there are 20 notebooks in the following subjects:

 1. Linear Regression
 2. Logistic Regression